kguelseven/distile/README.md

 When you log with parameters — `log.info("user {} logged in from {}", id, ip)` — the
 appender knows the `{}` positions are variables and marks them directly, so templates are clean from the first line.
 Concatenated messages fall back to the same masking the stdin path uses.
-Either way a message clusters to the **same template** it would via stdin.
+Either way a message clusters to the same template it would via stdin.

-The appender sees the *message* before serialization, so its templates carry no timestamp or level prefix — cleaner than tailing a rendered log file. distile keeps only templates and counts; it never stores the actual parameter values.
+The appender sees the *message* before serialization, so its templates carry no timestamp or level prefix, cleaner than tailing a rendered log file. distile keeps only templates and counts; it never stores the actual parameter values.

 ## Design